daniel1820815/daniel1820815.github.io/_drafts/docker-part2.md

 ---
 layout: post
 title: "DevNet Expert series - Docker part 2"
+#date: 2022-12-27 12:00:00 +0200
 date: 2022-12-17 12:00:00 +0200
 categories: Containers
 #comments_id: # CREATE AND ADD ISSUE NO.
 ---

-This is part 2 of the DevNet Expert series about Containers using Docker and Kubernetes.
-It continues where we are at the end from the first part [DevNet Expert series - Docker part 1](https://blog.kuhlcloud.de/containers/2022/12/16/docker-part1.html){:target="_blank"}".
-If you do not like to go through the first part you can find the source files on the Github repository, clone it, and start through with the second part.
+This is part two of the DevNet Expert series about Containers using Docker and Kubernetes.
+It continues where we are at the end from the first part [DevNet Expert series - Docker part 1](https://blog.kuhlcloud.de/containers/2022/12/16/docker-part1.html){:target="_blank"}.
+If you do not like to go through the first part you can find the source files on the [Github repository](https://github.com/daniel1820815/devnet-expert-lab/tree/main/blog/docker){:target="_blank"}.
+You can simply clone it and start through with the second part.

 During the first part we focused on section 4.1 from the [exam blueprint](https://learningnetwork.cisco.com/s/devnet-expert-exam-topics-lab){:target="_blank"} which is about creating a Docker image using Dockerfile.
 We ignored Docker networking to keep it simple, but maybe it was not a good idea to put all Docker containers into the same network and also using the default network.
 We will take a closer look at Docker networking now according to section 4.2. which is called "Create, consume, and troubleshoot a Docker host and bridge-based networks and integrate them with external networks".
 Sounds interesting, right?
 I will show you how to expand our application framework example using the benefits of Docker networking.